Gbomo Gbomo Express: Plot

-Austin Mba (Ramsey Nouah), is the C.E.O of Rolling Records, a label that's on the verge of signing a major sponsorship deal, brokered by his partner and company lawyer, Rotimi Lawal (Blossom Chukwujekwu).
-A trio of inexperienced hustlers which consist of Francis (Gideon Okeke), the leader of the gang, Filo (Gbenro Ajibade) and Blessing (Kiki Omeili), intercept an e-mail about the Rolling Records sponsorship deal, which is supposedly worth ₦50 million; they then decide to kidnap one of the label owners for a ransom of the ₦50 million.
+Austin Mba is the CEO of Rolling Records, a label that's on the verge of signing a major sponsorship deal, brokered by his partner and company lawyer, Rotimi Lawal.
+A trio of inexperienced hustlers which consist of Francis, the leader of the gang, Filo and Blessing, intercept an e-mail about the Rolling Records sponsorship deal, which is supposedly worth ₦50 million; they then decide to kidnap one of the label owners for a ransom of the ₦50 million.

-Austin, in a celebratory mood of the incoming deal, goes to party at the club where he meets a socialite, Cassandra (Osas Ighodaro) and they hook up.
-Francis' gang strike this night and they kidnap Austin, along with Cassandra who is in his car, as he is about to go get a condom).
-Waking up at an uncompleted building in the morning, after being knocked out last night, Austin claims Cassandra as his girlfriend to the gang, so as to avoid the group from killing her.
-The gang call Rotimi, the partner, who tries to explain to the gang that the money is not yet in the company's hands, and that Austin's signature is in fact needed for the contract before the fund can be released; this explanation fell on deaf ears.
-Rotimi suspects Nino (Ikechukwu Onunaku), the flagship artist of the label, who also is very keen on the money, has a hand in the kidnap.
+Austin, in a celebratory mood of the incoming deal, goes to party at the club where he meets a socialite, Cassandra and they hook up.
+Francis' gang strike this night and they kidnap Austin, along with Cassandra who is in his car, as he is about to go get a condom.
+Waking up at an uncompleted building in the morning, after being knocked out the previous night, Austin claims Cassandra as his girlfriend to the gang, so as to prevent the group from killing her.
+The gang calls Rotimi, the partner, who tries to explain to the gang that the money is not yet in the company's hands, and that Austin's signature is in fact needed for the contract before the fund can be released; this explanation fell on deaf ears.
+Rotimi suspects Nino, the flagship artist of the label, who also is very keen on the money, has a hand in the kidnap.
 Rotimi threatens Nino about getting the police involved, but Nino threatens to turn the story around to the police and claim that Rotimi connived with him to kidnap Austin.

 Cassandra asks to use the toilet and Filo escorts her; in the absence of a guard, Austin breaks loose and heads to the toilet, where he hits Filo who's about to rape Cassandra at gun point.
 Austin and Cassandra both escape, but Cassandra is captured again after she tries to recover her expensive shoe that she left behind.
 Austin, as a result, surrenders himself to the gang and he is beaten to a pulp.
-To save Austin from further torture, Cassandra begs and implores the gang to call her step-mum, Alexis Osita-Park (Shaffy Bello), for the ransom instead.
-Alex Osita-Park is a very wealthy woman worth US$2.8billion which she inherited from Cassandra's late father.
+To save Austin from further torture, Cassandra begs and implores the gang to call her step-mum, Alexis Osita-Park, for the ransom instead.
+Alex Osita-Park is a very wealthy woman worth $2.8 billion which she inherited from Cassandra's late father.
 The gang calls Osita-park and asks for the same 50 million.
 Osita-Park bargains to pay 30 million, but the group refuses.
 Cassandra, on the phone, begs her step mum to please give the money to the group; in the midst of the discussion, everyone realizes the 30 million Osita-Park is willing to pay is in dollars and not in Naira.
 The gang immediately agree to the offer and decide to arrange a meeting on the collection of the money.